‹ Back to The Vine

 SHARE:

-Invoicing helps you get paid on time and manage your cash flow.
-Yet, sending and following up on invoices can be stressful, especially if you are dependent on these payments to keep your business chugging along.
+As a small business owner, staying on top of your invoices will help you get paid on time and manage your cash flow.
+Yet, keeping up with invoices can become frustrating if you have clients who aren’t paying on time, especially if you’re dependent on these payments to keep your business solvent.

 So, what can you do to help streamline the often tedious invoicing process?
 Here are 5 ways to manage your invoices more effectively.